-Debt ratios are the tool that analyzes an organization's capital structure (García Padilla, 2015; Oropeza, 2012) since they inform about the degree and proportion to which creditors contribute to its financing (Gitman & Zutter, 2012).
-Likewise, they examine the risk to creditors and owners and the advantages or detriments of possessing a certain amount of indebtedness for the company (Anaya, 2018; Van-Horne & Wachowicz, 2010).
+Debt ratios are the tool that analyzes the capital structure of an organization (García Padilla, 2015; Oropeza, 2012), since they inform about the degree and proportion in which creditors contribute to its financing (Gitman & Zutter, 2012).
+Likewise, they try to examine the risk to creditors and owners and the advantages or detriments of possessing a certain amount of indebtedness for the company (Anaya, 2018; Van-Horne & Wachowicz, 2010).